 1 plantain, ripened until the peel is heavily spotted or black

-2 teaspoons of unrefined, virgin coconut oil (where to find quality oils)
+2 teaspoons of unrefined, virgin coconut oil (this is my go-to brand)

 1/4+ cup of full-fat coconut milk (after trying a few brands, this is my favorite)